 Around the world we have examples of different levels of qwasi legalisation (for some such as in medical states in America) or decriminalised access to cannabis (such as in the Dutch coffeeshops).
-Even the Netherlands have different areas with levels of tolerance and the recent uproar and death of the “Weitpass” has helped clear up some of the uncertainties that there were surrounding their very grey industry.
+Even the Netherlands have different areas with levels of tolerance for personal possession, but when it come’s to regulating the product sold by the coffeeshops there is none!

 The problem with this is there is no quality control during production or transport.
-Coffeeshops have to be happy with the product delivered because there is relatively little choice of where to get this kind of product from or anyone to complain to where you can get a resolve if there is a problem like early harvest, unflushed, mould or insects the coffeeshops just have to be happy with it.
-At the end of the day most people are used to getting this quality of cannabis or less because they have nothing to compare it to, they may not know there is even an issue.
+Coffeeshops have to be happy with the product delivered because there is relatively little choice of where to get this kind of product from, nor any kind of trading standards to complain to where you can get a resolve if there is a problem such as early harvest, unflushed, mould or insects.
+If consumers have nothing regulated to compare it to, they may not know there is even an issue.

-Dutch residents are able to grow under 5 plants at home without the use of artificial lighting or grow equipment.
+Dutch residents are able to grow up to 5 plants at home without the use of artificial lighting or grow equipment.
 If the police get a complaint they will still respond and could confiscate the plants and arrest the grower.
-This is toleration, not quite effectively a decriminalisation and it doesn’t provide the grower with a very good quality end product or something sustainable year round.
+This is toleration, not quite effectively a decriminalisation and it doesn’t provide the grower with a very good quality end product – or something sustainable year round.

 This is not to say people don’t grow indoors with equipment still, they do and you can find samples of this at some of the less commercial coffeeshops.

 Colorado – They Have Full Medical & Recreational For 21+